 Sharon Bertsch McGrayne

-McGrayne, a free-lance writer and editor in Seattle, Washington, will use the award to conduct research at CHOMA for her book, Woman in Science (working title).
+Sharon McGrayne, a freelance writer and editor in Seattle, Washington, will use the award to conduct research at CHOMA for her book, Woman in Science (working title).
 The research will focus on Dr. Rita Colwell, and her extensive service to ASM.

 The History of Microbiology Research Travel Awards are given to support historical research of the awardees' choosing, in areas that can be supported by materials in the CHOMA collections.
 The CHOMA collections, located at the University of Maryland Baltimore County, include 9,000 volumes on microbiology and related topics, photographs, biographical materials, topical files on various aspects of microbiology, records of the Society from its founding in 1899 to the present, and several collections of personal papers.

-The Center for the History of Microbiology/ASM Archives (CHOMA) is pleased to announce the 2012 History of Microbiology Research Travel Award winners:
+The Center for the History of Microbiology/ASM Archives (CHOMA) is pleased to announce the recipient of the 2012 History of Microbiology Research Travel Award:

 Melanie Armstrong, Mellon Visiting Assistant Professor, University of California, Davis, and Postdoctoral Researcher in the Department of Geography at the University of California, Berkeley.
 Armstrong will use the award to study the history of high-security, infectious disease laboratories, exploring how technologies have been implemented to contain microscopic organisms and how the conceptions of microbial risk along with understandings of the microbes themselves have changed over time.
 She will also explore how environmental impact statements and other forms of public communication are used to articulate the threats of microbes to particular populations.